 In addition to communicating about academic integrity more explicitly and transparently, many instructors made changes to their assignments and assessments by 1) increasing use of scaffolding and sequencing, 2) shifting to alternative/authentic modes of assessment, 3) revising how exams are used in course design, and 4) modifying the questions and structure of exams in Canvas.

 Responding to academic misconduct when it occurs

 While designing for academic integrity is crucial, students—like all people—will still commit behaviors that breach these standards.
-When faculty and GEs suspect or know that a student has violated the Student Conduct Code, they can find guidance on the Office of Student Conduct and Community Standards’ (SCCS) Resources for Faculty page.
+When faculty and GEs suspect or know that a student has violated the Student Conduct Code, they should contact the Office of Student Conduct and Community Standards’ (SCCS).

-Instructors who are less familiar with the approach of SCCS should know that they “serve the important role of upholding the standards of the university community through the administration of an educational and student-centered conduct process.
+The SCCS is committed to "an educational and student-centered conduct process.
 In this process, we educate students about self-accountability, social responsibility, and academic integrity...Sanctions are individually developed with the goal of promoting critical thinking, repairing potential harms, and assisting students to become productive, global citizens.”

-Find out more about SCCS’s Standard Operating Procedures for Academic Misconduct Allegations and read their Addressing Academic Misconduct: Faculty Guide to understand how the Student Conduct Code may apply in your context and what the process may look like from reporting through resolution.
-Please feel free to contact the Student Conduct Coordinator, Ali Selman (email@example.com), with questions.
+Explore their Resources for Faculty page, which offers information on UO's Standard Operating Procedures for Academic Misconduct Allegations and offers a Addressing Academic Misconduct: Faculty Guide to understand how the Student Conduct Code may apply in your context and what the process may look like from reporting through resolution.

 UO resources to support academic integrity